callum-hart/immutable-styles/docsNext/notes.md

 	- see features.md
 - How it Works
 	- Design decisions
-		- Always including element in selector et'cetera...
+		- Always including element in selector
+		- Child combinator selector (A > B).
+Descendant combinator selectors cast too wide net.
 	- Drilldown into the generated CSS

 ## Changelog